Bucks County Robbery Defense Lawyer

 The offense of robbery of a motor vehicle is defined in Section 3702.
 It is considered a first degree felony.
 Theft of a motor vehicle occurs when an individual steals a car, truck or other vehicle from the lawful owner or another person lawfully possessing the vehicle.

-The Potential Penalties for Robbery Conviction in Bucks County
+Penalties for a Robbery Conviction in Bucks County

 Robbery can carry extremely harsh consequences in Pennsylvania.
 While the exact sentence will depend on the particular circumstances surrounding your arrest, all robbery convictions carry prison sentences and fines.
 A first degree conviction for robbery can carry a 20 year prison sentence and a fine of up to $25,000.
 A second degree conviction could result in a 10 year prison sentence.
 Finally a third degree felony conviction could result in the imposition of a 5 years sentence.